microsoft/clrmd/doc/v2_roadmap.md

 1. Offsets for string and exception fields when we have no metadata.
 2. Document all functions
-3.  consider reworking ClrField.GetValue
-4. Enum related code in ClrType
-5.  clean up exception usage
+3.  clean up exception usage
-6. Add more tests now that we can easily mock up objects.
-7. All caching and parallel support was stripped out of GCRoot.
-Need to add it back.
-8. Consider enumerating offset in ClrObject.EnumerateReferences.
+4. Consider enumerating offset in ClrObject.EnumerateReferences.
-9. Add back our debugger so we don't have to use a local csc.
+5. Add back our debugger so we don't have to use a local csc.
+6. Enum related code in ClrType

 # .Net Core 5 Dac Wishlist